-Energy companies lead US stocks higher as oil prices rebound
+Tech companies, banks pull US stocks lower; Oil up

 - Amazon selects New York, Northern Virginia, for HQ2 expansion, reports say VIEW

+TECH SLIDE: Technology stocks took some of the heaviest losses.
+Apple lost 2 percent to $188.41.

+SCORCHED: Shares in Pacific Gas & Electric sank 20.3 percent to $26.06, extending the electric utility’s steep slide this week.
+The company told regulators last week that it experienced a problem on a transmission line in an area of Northern California where a deadly wildfire erupted last week.
+People who lost homes in the blaze sued PG&E Tuesday, accusing the utility of negligence and blaming it for the fire.
+PG&E’s slide led a broad sell-off in utilities stocks.

-RETAIL THERAPY: Macy’s rose 1.4 percent to $26.27 after the department store chain reported quarterly results that topped Wall Street’s forecasts.
-The company also upped its annual earnings expectations.
+RETAIL THERAPY: Macy’s reported quarterly results that topped Wall Street’s forecasts and also upped its annual earnings expectations.
+The report initially boosted the department store chain’s stock, but it veered lower by midmorning, sliding 2.9 percent to $34.74.

+UNDERCOOKED: Blue Apron shares declined 4.1 percent to $1.17 after the meal kit shipping company issued a disappointing fourth-quarter outlook and said it is taking “strategic actions” that included slashing 4 percent of its workforce.

-BOND YIELDS: Bond prices fell.
-The yield on the 10-year Treasury note rose to 3.15 percent from 3.14 percent late Tuesday.
+BOND YIELDS: Bond prices rose.
+The yield on the 10-year Treasury note fell to 3.13 percent from 3.14 percent late Tuesday.
+The drop in bond yields, which affect interest rates on mortgages and other consumer loans, helped pull bank shares lower.
+Citizens Financial Group dropped 2.5 percent to $36.76.

-OVERSEAS: Major stock indexes in Europe were moving mostly higher.
-Germany’s DAX added 0.1 percent, while France’s CAC was little changed.
-The FTSE 100 index of leading British shares rose 0.3 percent.
+OVERSEAS: Major stock indexes in Europe fell, giving up early gains.
+Germany’s DAX dropped 0.4 percent, while France’s CAC lost 0.5 percent.
+The FTSE 100 index of leading British shares fell 0.3 percent.
 In Asia, Japan’s benchmark Nikkei 225 inched up 0.2 percent, while Australia’s S&P/ASX 200 lost 1.7 percent.
 South Korea’s Kospi edged down 0.2 percent.
 Hong Kong’s Hang Seng fell 0.5 percent.